Making an inheritance claim on an estate

 Unless your claim has a very short limitation period (or limitation has already expired) we would not usually recommend commencing court action straight away.
 Many claims are settled well before reaching court.
 This can be beneficial for all parties, as once a claim goes to court legal costs will increase considerably and this reduces the value of the estate available for distribution.
-It gives the parties the opportunity to set out their case, understand the legal issues and explore the possibility of a negotiated settlement.
+Ideally the parties should have the opportunity to set out their case, understand the legal issues and explore the possibility of a negotiated settlement.

 Action that we may take prior to issuing the claim in court includes: –

 - Sending a “Preliminary Notice” to the Executor(s) and Beneficiaries;